G-20 leaders to adopt "Hangzhou consensus" to spur global growth

 HANGZHOU, China, Sept.
 3, Kyodo

-Leaders of the Group of 20 major economies are set to adopt a "Hangzhou consensus," pledging to bolster global economic growth by employing all available policy tools, when they gather for a two-day summit from Sunday, sources familiar with the matter said Saturday.
+Leaders of the Group of 20 major economies are set to adopt a "Hangzhou consensus," pledging to bolster global economic growth by employing all available policy tools, when they gather for a two-day summit from Sunday, according to a draft communique obtained Saturday by Kyodo News.

-In a draft accord for the summit in the eastern China city, the G-20 leaders will warn that downside economic risks remain and that Britain's vote in June to leave the European Union has increased global economy uncertainty, the sources said.
+In the draft accord for the summit in the eastern China city, the G-20 leaders will warn that "downside risks remain" and that Britain's vote in June to leave the European Union has increased global economy uncertainty, it said.

-The draft accord also points to declines in global trade and investment as well as the possibility that financial markets could fall into turmoil again as sources of concerns, according to the sources.
+The draft accord also points to sluggish global trade and investment as well as the possibility that financial markets could fall into turmoil again as sources of concern.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.